 Retrieve your cactus and place the bottom (round 13) over top of the center hole (round 1) of your dirt.

-Using the long beginning tail left over from round 1 of the dirt, sew around the entire circumference of the cactus and pot hole to attach them together.
+Using the long beginning tail left over from round 1 of the dirt, sew around the entire circumference of the cactus and dirt to attach them together.

 Optionally, for more room to maneuver your needle, you may sew loosely at first, as seen above.